Skip to content

 This is not only a low-income housing issue; this affects everyone

-Affordable and attainable housing refers to housing options that are within the financial reach of all individuals and families.
+Affordable and attainable housing is defined as housing options that are within the financial reach of all individuals and families.

 The people who serve our community, at all levels, are increasingly unable to live where they work.
-Our seniors can no longer live in the communities where they worked for decades.
+In some cases, they move elsewhere.

 Affordable and attainable housing is a multifaceted issue that requires innovative solutions and collaboration across all sectors.